Buddha statues etiquette

 A Buddha facing the front door from inside the home can protect you from harmful visitors and intruders.
 His image will evoke a sense of mindfulness and blessings to all as they enter.

 There are countless representations of Buddha.
 Picking the right one can boggle the mind when shopping.
-However each one denotes attainment achieved thru the mastering of a specific spiritual quality.
+However each one denotes attainment achieved through the mastering of a specific spiritual quality.